 - I never learned how to swim.
 Although, I have taken 2 surfing lessons when visiting Hawaii.
 In hindsight, that probably wasn’t a great idea but I’m glad I have those experiences!

 - I’m obsessed with Taiwanese and Chinese hotpot (火鍋 - "fire pot" as a direct translation)...
 Sometimes I eat it up to 3-4 times a week.
 Maybe it’s my love of hot soups, noodles, and vegetables that attracts me to hotpot?
 It’s also a meal that’s usually enjoyed with family and friends gathered around the table.
 Plus, everyone takes their sweet time to cook, eat, and chat.
 That’s what my love of food and cooking is all about.
-Any other hotpot addicts out there?
+Any other hotpot enthusiasts out there?
 Let’s connect 🙂

 how I learned to cook

-I have been cooking professionally since 2002, with my first line cook job at an L&L Hawaiian BBQ restaurant in Southern CA. Even though my bachelor’s degree is in Mechanical Engineering, I spent most of my undergrad years cooking full time while attending classes as a full-time student.
+I have been cooking professionally since 2002, with my first line cook job at an L&L Hawaiian BBQ restaurant in Southern CA. Even though my bachelor’s degree is in Mechanical Engineering, I spent most of my undergrad years cooking full-time while attending classes as a full-time student.